-These types of tokens are used for voting on changes to the way the blockchain is operated.
+These types of tokens for voting on changes to the way the blockchain operates.
 Token holders get voting rights, which vary based on the project.
 With voting rights, holders can propose changes or updates to the network and vote on these changes.

-Utility tokens are similar to governance tokens, but instead of voting rights, users are granted access to services offered by the project.
+Utility tokens are similar to governance tokens, but instead of voting rights, users get access to services available through the project.
 The most well-known utility token is Ethereum as its token ETH is used to pay gas fees on projects built on its blockchain.

 One last type of use-case for tokens is to provide privacy on the blockchain.
 Most blockchains - like Bitcoin - are viewable on a public ledger.
 That means anyone can take a look at the blockchain explorer and see any transactions that occur on the network.
 Privacy tokens, however, are developed so that transactions are hidden, so no one will know who sent or received crypto.

-There are metrics associated with tokenomics, often referred to as Supply metrics.
+There are metrics associated with tokenomics, often called Supply metrics.
 Here are the most common metrics you’ll find in regard to tokenomics.
 You can often find this information on sites like CoinMarketCap.

 Don’t be intimidated by these metrics.
 They’re easy to understand once you know what they are.
 For example, the circulating supply is simply the total amount of the crypto currently in the market and available to buy, sell, or trade.
 Keep in mind that circulating supply will fluctuate depending on the market.